happyalu/goflite/README.rst

 ::

  func AddVoice(name, path string) error
-    Optional: If you have your own flitevox files to use:
-	Add a voice to list of available voices, given a name the voice will be known as, and the path to the flitevox file.
-Flitevox files can be dumped using the -voicedump option in flite.
-Preferably use absolute voice paths to specify location of flitevox files to add.
+    If you have built flite voices and have the flitevox files generated, use this function to add them to goflite.
+Provide a name to the voice being added and a path to the location of the flitevox file.
+Prefer absolute pathname.